Introducing curated Collections

-As Germany’s second-largest city, Hamburg is home to world-class cultural landmarks, entertainment districts, big business and a full complement of housing types.
-This city has everything you could possibly wish for from a major European city.
+As Germany’s second-largest city, Hamburg is home to world-class cultural landmarks, entertainment districts, big business areas, and a wide variety of housing options.
+This place has everything you could possibly wish for from a major European city.
 Here are a few pointers to get you started in Hamburg.

-Hamburg’s transportation options tend to be eco-friendly, with many locals getting around by bicycle or by train.
+Hamburg’s transport options tend to be eco-friendly, with many locals getting around by bicycle or by train.

 Picking up a taxi on the street is very easy in Hamburg.
-They charge a base rate of around €4, then an additional €2 for every kilometre travelled.
-To avoid higher rates, call your own cab from Autoruf GmbH Tel: 040 / 441 011.
+The base fare is around €4, then an additional €2 for every kilometre travelled.
+To avoid higher rates, call your own taxi from Autoruf GmbH Tel: 040 / 441 011.

 Sightseeing in Hamburg

-Hamburg attracts hundreds of thousands from around Germany, Europe and the world every year, thanks to some incredible landmarks and attractions.
+Hamburg attracts thousands of visitors from around Germany, Europe, and the entire world every year thanks to some incredible landmarks and attractions.

-The Elbphilharmonie is an exceptional music venue that also happens to be a true wonder of the architectural world.
+The Elbphilharmonie is an exceptional music venue that also happens to be a true architectural masterpiece.
 Everything from pop to classical music wows audiences here.
 The venue is also the home of the Hamburg Philharmonic State Orchestra.